sassoftware/python-swat/doc/source/api.rst

 .. note:: In all of the plotting methods, the rendering is done completely
           on the client side.
 This means that all of the data is fetched in the background prior to doing the plotting.

+Since plotting is done on the client-side, data must be downloaded to create the graphs.
+By default, the amount of data pulled down is limited by the ``cas.dataset.max_rows_fetched`` option.
+Sampling is used to randomize the data that is plotted.
+You can control the sampling with the following options:

+``sample_pct=float``
+    The percentage of the rows of the original table to return given as a float value between 0 and 1.
+Using this option disables the ``cas.dataset.max_rows_fetched`` option row limits.

+``sample_seed=int``
+    The seed for the random number generator given an as integer.
+This can be set to create deterministic sampling.

+``stratify_by='var-name'``
+    Specifies the variable to do stratified sampling by.

+``sample=bool``
+    A boolean used to indicate that the values fetched should be sampled.
+    This is used in conjunction with the ``cas.dataset.max_rows_fetched`` option to return random samples up to that limit.
+It is assumed to be true when ``sample_pct=`` is specified.

 .. autosummary::
    :toctree: generated/